 - In Rhode Island, you can bring your emotional support animal anywhere that regular service animals are allowed.

-- With regard to air travel and housing, you are entitled to reasonable accommodations for your emotional support animal.
+- With regard to housing, you are entitled to reasonable accommodations for your emotional support animal.

 - Since 2019, Rhode Island has been scrutinizing eligibility criteria for emotional support animals much more closely.